Tokko (manga): Characters

 Sakura's younger brother.
 He was attacked by the Phantom during the Machida incident and was left in a vegetative state.

 Media

 Manga

-Written and illustrated by Tooru Fujisawa, Tokko was serialized in Kodansha's seinen manga magazine Monthly Afternoon from 2003 to 2004, with its chapters collected in three tankōbon volumes, released from February 6 to June 23, 2004.
-The third volume, titled Phantom Hunter, is a side story detailing two siblings (male and female), who happen to be survivors of the Machida massacre.
+Written and illustrated by Tōru Fujisawa, Tokko was serialized in Kodansha's seinen manga magazine Monthly Afternoon from April 25, 2003, (Note: Debuted in the magazine's June 2003 issue, released on April 25, 2003.) to February 25, 2004.
+(Note: Finished in the magazine's April 2004 issue.)
+Kodansha collected its chapters in three tankōbon volumes, released from February 6 to June 23, 2004.
+The first two volumes are subtitled Devil's Awaken, while the third volume, subtitled Phantom Hunter, is a side story following two siblings (male and female) who happen to be survivors of the Machida massacre.

 In North America, the manga was licensed by Tokyopop.
-The three volumes were released from July 1, 2008, to February 1, 2009.
+Three volumes were released from July 1, 2008, to February 1, 2009.

+In the July 2013 issue of Hero's Inc.'s seinen manga magazine Monthly Hero's released on June 1, it was announced that a prequel series to Tokko would begin serialization in the next month's issue.
+Titled Tokko Zero (特公 零 TOKKO ZERO, Tokkō Rei), it was written by Fujisawa and illustrated by Yukai Asada.
+It was serialized in Monthly Hero's from July 1, 2013, to March 1, 2016.
+Its chapters were compiled in four tankōbon volumes, released from March 31, 2014, to May 2, 2016.